thedougco/responsive.ly/_posts/2013-04-2-session-notes-for-karen_mcgranes_the_mobile_content_mandate.md

 **Lessons Learned from DEC**
 At their peak, Digital Equipment Corporation was the world's second largest computer corporation.
 Second only to IBM.
 They were good at making mainframes.
 DEC began to shift their model toward mini-computers like the PDP-4.
 With smaller minicomputers, individual departments could focus on their own computing tasks.

 The PDP-8 was DEC’s breakthrough model.
 It was sold back in the 70s and 80s.
 Karen shows a picture of Ken Olsen, their CEO.
-He has overseen decades of growth and new products and services.
+He has overseen decades of growth and new products and services.<!-- more -->

 >There is no reason for any individual to have a computer in his home.
 > --Ken Olsen